LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU vs. Michigan Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest at Pete Maravich Assembly Center has the LSU Lady Tigers (29-2) taking on the Michigan Wolverines (23-9) at 7:30 PM ET (on March 19).
-Our computer prediction projects a lopsided 75-64 victory as our model heavily favors LSU.
+Sunday's game between the LSU Lady Tigers (29-2) and Michigan Wolverines (23-9) going head to head at Pete Maravich Assembly Center has a projected final score of 75-64 (based on our computer prediction) in favor of heavily favored LSU, so expect a lopsided matchup.
+The game will start at 7:30 PM ET on March 19.

-In their most recent matchup on Friday, the Lady Tigers claimed a 73-50 win over Hawaii.
+In their last time out, the Lady Tigers won on Friday 73-50 over Hawaii.

 LSU vs. Michigan Game Info